NickBulbeck/unit8_ORMexpress/readme.md

 VERSION HELL
 ------------
 The original version of sqlite fae package.json is "sqlite3": "^4.2.0".
 I tried updating this to 5.0.0 to get it to run.
+This worked so far.